 BIOGRAPHY

-Devony is a sought-after collaborator with composers, having premiered works by Grammy-award winning composer Jennifer Higdon, Jake Landau, Eve Beglarian, and Luna Pearl Woolf.
-This spring, she sang the role of the Designer in the world premiere of Woolf's oratorio Number Our Days at the Perelman Performing Arts Center with the choir of Trinity Wall Street.
-Devony has a long relationship with Kate Soper’s work Here Be Sirens, which she has performed four different seasons, including an appearance at National Sawdust.
-Devony recently joined the Albany Symphony for a concert of 5 world-premiere pieces at the EMPAC theater in Troy.
+A sought-after collaborator for today’s leading composers, Devony has premiered works by Grammy Award-winner Jennifer Higdon, Jake Landau, Eve Beglarian, and Luna Pearl Woolf.
+This spring, she originated the role of the Designer in the world premiere of Woolf’s Number Our Days at the Perelman Performing Arts Center with the Choir of Trinity Wall Street.
+She has a longstanding relationship with Kate Soper’s Here Be Sirens—performing it across four seasons, including at National Sawdust.
+She recently joined the Albany Symphony for a program of five world premieres at the EMPAC Theater in Troy.
+In the past year alone, her work with the Albany Symphony under David Alan Miller has included nine premieres.

 "'SHAMES TRIPLE ARIA TRANSFORMATION' [WAS] PERFORMED WITH DRAMATIC CONVICTION BY DEVONY SMITH."